Mona Smith (artist): Career

-In 2012, Smith created the Bdote Memory Map, a project consisting of a series of sites with significance to the Dakota people centered around the confluence of the Minnesota and Mississippi rivers.
-A confluence of two bodies of water is known in the Dakota language as bdote.
+In 2012, Smith created the Bdote Memory Map, an interactive online map of Bdóte, an area of sacred significance to the Dakota people, centered around the confluence of the Minnesota and Mississippi rivers.
 The project was produced in partnership with the Minnesota Humanities Center, and featured Minnesota sites including Fort Snelling, Coldwater Spring and Pike Island.
 Smith combined stories, video and images of the areas to create an informational map relating to the sites.

 Smith co-founded the Healing Place Collaborative, an association of forty activists, environmentalists and policy-makers and artists with an interest in the Mississippi River.
-The group aims to help individuals working on issues related to history and language, environmental justice and water to find common purpose, particularly in understand and healing the relationship between Native people of Minnesota and the lands around the bdote.
+The group aims to help individuals working on issues related to history and language, environmental justice and water to find common purpose, particularly in understand and healing the relationship between Native people of Minnesota and the lands around Bdóte.
 Smith asks "What would our work look like if we put the Indigenous perspective first?"

 In 2018, Smith, along with artists Sandy Spieler and Angela Two Stars, was asked to create a public art installation on the shores of Bde Maka Ska (formerly Lake Calhoun) in Minneapolis, Minnesota to mark the restoration of its Dakota name.
 The project's theme is "Story Awakening" and honors the history of Dakota people who lived by the shore of the lake before being displaced.
 According to Spieler, the project recognizes a Native community Ḣeyata Ọtuŋwe, translated as "Village to the Side" or "Village Set Back (from the shore)," and its leader, Maḣpiya Wicạ ṡṭa (Cloud Man), who existed alongside the lake shore in the 1830s.
 The three artists made different contributions to the installation, which is centered around a circle of stones and a walking path edged with an etched railing featuring plants that were important to the villagers.
 Smith was particularly involved with creating a website, which features images of the installation and site, historical information and video interviews with modern Dakota people.